kaaproject/kaa/doc/Glossary/index.md

 ### Control service
 >One of the three main service types in Kaa.
 >The other two are [Bootstrap service]({{root_url}}Glossary/#bootstrap-service) and [Operations service]({{root_url}}Glossary/#operations-service).
->Control service manages the system data, processes API calls from the [web UI]({{root_url}}Glossary/#web-ui) and external integrated systems, delivers notifications to Operations services.
+>Control service manages the system data, processes API calls from the [Administration UI]({{root_url}}Glossary/#administration-ui) and external integrated systems, delivers notifications to Operations services.
 >See [Architecture overview]({{root_url}}Architecture-overview/) documentation section.

 ## E